Managing Sessions

 Open

-Opens the full terminal view in a new browser tab.
+Opens the full terminal view in the current browser tab.
 This is the same xterm.js terminal as the original single-session mode — full color, cursor, scrollback, and mobile keyboard support.
+Use the browser's back button to return to the dashboard.

 Rename